 Chapter 6: Guild of Six Seals

 It was no surprise to Agost why they were here.
 He quickly gathered some books and scrolled papers.
-As he placed them on the table, Isaac glimpsed at a drawing which looked like the demon Lilitu they had run into before they arrived.
+As he placed them on the table, Isaac glimpsed at a drawing which looked like the demon Lilitu they had run into just before they arrived.
 The books were dingy and old, as if they hadn’t been used in a long while.
-A thin soft layer of dust covered the top of the first book.
+A thick soft layer of dust covered the top of the first book.
 It read Knowledge for Hunters in Ancient Greek.

 “So how’s your training Isaac?
 I can’t imagine it was easy,” Agost imposed.

 “Let’s get to it!”
 Vincencio urged.
 “We’ll have time for small talk later.
 Right now we need to know what’s going on.”